forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 #### Asset Pipeline

-Hugo’s major shortcoming is its lack of any form of asset processing.

-Hugo’s only form of asset management is that it copies any files stored in the `/static` directory to your build directory as-is.
+Hugo takes a bare-bones approach to its asset pipeline: it simply copies any files stored in the `/static` directory to your build directory as-is.

-If you’re used to using Sass, CoffeeScript or any other kind of preprocessing or asset management, you’ll have to look to external asset management pipeline tools like Gulp or Webpack.
+If you’re used to using Sass, CoffeeScript or any other kind of preprocessing or asset management, you’ll have to look to external asset management pipeline tools like Gulp or [Webpack](/blog/write-better-javascript-with-webpack/).
 This also means you’ll likely want to include Hugo in your external build process, which can be troublesome for beginners.

+A more sophisticated asset pipeline is [in the works](https://github.com/gohugoio/hugo/issues/4446), but at the time of writing has not yet been integrated into the core.

 ### Useful Features